Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 TypeScript still let me make this mistake.

-You can't trust an Object has these utility methods.
+Don't trust that an Object has these utility methods.

-Use the `in` keyword to see if an object has a property.
+For properties, we can use `in` keyword instead.

 But at least we know describeCat function can only take Cats, we can see that it rejects dogs...

-Oh for fu
+Oh for...

 Surprise!